How to Configure Lifecycle Rules

 Set an Expiration Rule

-In this command, the lifecycle rule rule expires all objects in your specified Space 30 days after their creation.
+This command adds a lifecycle rule that expires all objects in the Space 30 days after they are created.

 Remove Incomplete Multipart Uploads